The Patriot's Primer on American Liberty (Full Copyright Text)

 Consequently, our nation approaches the precipice of insolvency, and the bill is rapidly coming due.
 It will most certainly be repaid in the currency of tyranny unless Liberty and Rule of Law prevail.

-“We, the People of the United States,” must demand that members of the executive, legislative and judicial branches abide by their by their sworn oaths to “to support and defend” our Constitution as mandated in Article II and Article VI.
+“We, the People of the United States,” must demand that members of the executive, legislative, and judicial branches abide by their by their sworn oaths “to support and defend” our Constitution as mandated in Article II and Article VI.

-Laws, regulations, tax collection, and debt accumulation for expenses having no express constitutional authorization is an abject violation of our Constitution.
+Laws, regulations, tax collection, and debt accumulation for expenses having no express constitutional authorization are an abject violation of our Constitution.
 The oaths of those sworn to uphold the Constitution as the supreme law of the land have become lip service.
-“Representation” does not exist where there is no assurance that elected legislators will abide by their oaths to obey Rule of Law.
+“Representation” does not exist where there is no assurance that elected legislators will abide by their oaths and affirm Rule of Law.

-Fellow Patriots, I remind you that at the dawn of the first fight for American Liberty, Thomas Paine wrote, “These are the times that try men’s souls.”
+Fellow Patriots, be reminded that at the dawn of the first fight for American Liberty, Thomas Paine wrote, “These are the times that try men’s souls.”
 And so it is today.

 Remember the words of Samuel Adams: “Let us consider, brethren, we are struggling for our best birthrights and inheritance… Let us disappoint the Men who are raising themselves on the ruin of this Country.”